 Have a look at your business targets & needs to decide what roles to prioritize

 When it comes to deciding whom to hire, it all boils down to your mid-term targets.
-Have a look at what the core needs are to make those targets happen.
+Identify the core needs essential for achieving these targets.

 Outlining these targets and needs should guide you towards the roles, competencies, skills, and seniority level your company should focus on when hiring.

-Once you have your answer, take into consideration the seniority of the role by looking at the type of goals or projects you have.
+Once you have your answers, take into consideration the seniority of the role based on the goals or projects you have.
 Usually, senior, specialist roles are aimed at complex, more strategic projects, while medior and junior roles with high potential are for urgent and operational projects with more space for trial and error.

 ❑ From the skills and competencies mentioned above, which ones are hard to find?

 ❑ How scarce is this position on the market?
 Can you find the right people to fill in the role?